 The course lasts two days and includes a dive on the second day.
 The Course concentrates on indentifying and classifying marine habitats, and on the priority species and habitats used to identify marine protected areas.
 Again we use video on the first day and you fill in practice forms both from the video and from the dive itself.
 The course is assessed and successful participants can carry on and become Seasearch Surveyors after completing a further five forms and an ID test.

-The courses currently planned for 2017 are listed below and more can be arranged if there is sufficient demand.
-If you want to attend a course then please contact your local coordinator or let us know at firstname.lastname@example.org and we will try to arrange courses in appropriate places.
+The course dates are listed below and more can be arranged if there is sufficient demand.
+If you want to attend a course then please contact your local coordinator or email firstname.lastname@example.org and we will try to arrange courses.

 Special Interest Courses